 10. Pain in the lower back, pelvis, or perineum

-Depending on what caused it and how long does it last, there are four types of prostatitis:
+Depending on what caused it and how long it lasts, there are four types of prostatitis:

 2. Chronic bacterial prostatitis – Recurrent urinary tract infections in men that are spread from a chronic infection in the prostate.

 In this case, the symptoms of prostate infection are mildly expressed or there are no symptoms at all.
-Most common symptoms are simple urinary tract infection symptoms such as painful urinating or burning sensations.
+The most common symptoms are simple urinary tract infection symptoms such as painful urinating or burning sensations.

 The most probable suggested causes are:

-* Physical activity – Excessive exercises, especially cycling, may irritate your prostate gland.
+- Physical activity – Excessive exercise, especially cycling, may irritate your prostate gland.

-4. Asymptomatic inflammatory prostatitis - This is a very dangerous form of the disease because there are no symptoms that could indicate the prostate infection.
+4. Asymptomatic inflammatory prostatitis - This is a very dangerous form of the disease because there are no symptoms that could indicate the presence of a prostate infection.
 There is no pain or discomfort but there are white blood cells in the semen.

-If doctor still has some doubts, he may insert a special instrument called a cystoscope through the penis to view the prostate directly from the inside.
+If the doctor still has some doubts, they may insert a special instrument called a cystoscope through the penis to view the prostate directly from the inside.